sansyrox/kasper_music_player/README.md

 * Now `cd` into server directory via `cd server/`

-* Now install the dependenices by using the command `pipenv install`
+* Next, install the dependenices by using the command `pipenv install`

 * Before running the server, get your YouTube API key by following this guide -                https://developers.google.com/youtube/v3/getting-started